 The Company has established a guideline that all senior officers of the Company own stock in the Company, believing that it is important to further encourage and support an ownership mentality among the senior officers that will continue to align their personal financial interests with the long-term interests of the Company's shareholders.
 Pursuant to the guideline, the minimum amount of Company Common Stock that a senior officer will be required to own will be determined by such officer's position within the Company as well as annual compensation.
 The guideline would require that each Senior Vice President own an amount of Common Stock equal in value to such officer's base salary, each Executive Vice President own an amount of Common Stock equal in value to twice such officer's base salary, the President own an amount of Common Stock equal in value to three times his base salary, and the Chief Executive Officer own an amount of Common Stock equal in value to four times his base salary.
 The guideline also encourages all other officers of the Company to similarly acquire Common Stock in the Company.
-It is expected that phase-in of the guideline will begin by the end of 1994, for those senior officers who do not currently meet the minimum stock ownership levels as established by the guideline.
+Phase-in of the guideline began in October 1994 for those senior officers who did not meet the minimum stock ownership levels as established by the guideline; senior officers will have until December 31, 1999 to achieve the requisite level of Common Stock ownership.